Washington man is 1st in US to catch new virus from China

 Late last week, U.S. health officials began screening passengers from Wuhan in central China, where the outbreak began.
 The screening had been underway at three U.S. airports — New York City’s Kennedy airport and the Los Angeles and San Francisco airports.
 On Tuesday, the U.S. Centers for Disease Control and Prevention announced it would add Chicago’s O’Hare airport and Atlanta’s airport to the mix later this week.

-The U.S. resident had no symptoms when he arrived at the Seattle-Tacoma airport last Wednesday, but he contacted doctors on Sunday when he started feeling ill, officials said.
-Lab testing on Monday confirmed he had the virus,
+The hospitalized U.S. resident had no symptoms when he arrived at the Seattle-Tacoma airport last Wednesday, but he started feeling ill on Thursday and went to a doctor on Sunday with a fever and a cough, officials said.
+Lab testing on Monday confirmed he had the virus.

-“The gentleman right now is very healthy,” said Dr. Nancy Messonnier of the CDC.
+“The gentleman right now is very healthy,” Dr. Nancy Messonnier of the CDC said Tuesday.

-The hospital, Providence Regional Medical Center in Everett, said in a statement that it expected the man would be monitored there at least until Thursday.
+The hospital, Providence Regional Medical Center in Everett, said in a statement that it expected the man would remain in isolation and under monitoring there at least until Thursday.

 CDC officials said they sent a team to Washington to try to track down people who might have come in contact with the man.
 The hospital also said it was contacting “the small number of staff and patients” who may have been with the man at a clinic.

-Health officials described the number of possible contacts since he got back to the U.S. as small.
+The man is originally from central China, lives alone in the U.S. and made the trip solo, officials said.
+There were relatively few people who came in contact with him since he got back, health officials said.

-Last month, doctors began seeing the new virus in people who got sick after spending time at a food market in Wuhan.
-More than 275 cases of the newly identified virus have been confirmed in China, most of them in Wuhan, according to the World Health Organization.
+Last month, doctors in Wuhan began seeing the new virus in people who got sick after spending time at a wholesale seafood market.

-The count includes six deaths — all in China, most of them age 60 or older, including at least some who had a previous medical condition.

-Officials have said it probably spread from animals to people, but this week Chinese officials said they’ve concluded it also can spread from person to person.
+Officials have said the virus probably spread from animals to people, but this week Chinese officials said they’ve concluded it also can spread from person to person.

 Health authorities this month identified the germ behind the outbreak as a new type of coronavirus.
 Coronaviruses are a large family of viruses, some of which cause the common cold; others found in bats, camels and other animals have evolved into more severe illnesses.